-The Women, Infants, and Children (WIC) program offers nutritious food and education.
-You can also get some screening services with referrals to other agencies as appropriate.
+The Women, Infants, and Children (WIC) program offers nutritional food and education.
+You can also get some screening services with referrals to other agencies as needed.
 Women are eligible for services throughout pregnancy and up to 6 weeks after birth or the end of the pregnancy.
 If you are breastfeeding, you may qualify for up to one year or for 6 months after birth if you are not breastfeeding.

 The WIC program issues checks, electronic cards, or vouchers so that you can purchase specific foods to improve the nutrition of the recipients.
 Examples of these foods include infant formula and cereal, fruits, vegetables, eggs, cheese, peanut butter, and other healthy foods.

 Medicaid is a state-administered program that may allow you to obtain important heath services - especially during pregnancy.
 Eligibility for this program varies according to state.
-Generally, eligibility depends on age, disability, pregnancy, income, and resources.
+Generally, eligibility depends on age, disability, pregnancy, income, and other resources.

 Temporary Assistance for Needy Families

 The Temporary Assistance for Needy Families (TANF) program can also offer assistance if you are pregnant with no resources.
-TANF is federally funded but administered by the state; the goal is provide temporary financial assistance at the same time while helping you find a job to better support yourself.
-The financial aid can be used to purchase foods, clothing, housing, utilities, and medical supplies.
+TANF is federally funded but administered by the state; the goal is to provide temporary financial assistance at the same time while helping you find a job to better support yourself.
+The financial aid can be used to purchase food, clothing, housing, utilities, and medical supplies.

 Supplemental Nutrition Assistance Program

 This program (SNAP) was previously known as the food stamp program, which allows low-income and no-income families to purchase food.
 SNAP now issues debit cards that can be used to buy groceries.
 Eligibility requirements vary from state to state but you need to be close to the federal poverty line to qualify.

 To get more information and to apply, you should contact your state SNAP office.